You will be able to listen to the sounds of cats calling throughout the night

 You will be working 6 days a week with the 7th being your day off to do what you would like.

-Once a week there is an optional social trip where volunteers are able to go to the nearby town for dinner (dinner at own expense).
+There is an optional social trip once a week where volunteers are able to go to the nearby town for dinner (dinner at own expense).

 As the nature of the work varies, volunteers are placed under the supervision of a team leader to ensure everything runs well and give guidance where necessary.
 With every new arrival we also have a safety and orientation briefing where we discuss issues such as general safety in South Africa for example, what to do in the settlements, where not to go, what to do in case of an emergency, sea currents, HIV AIDS and crime.
 We offer all our volunteers 24/7 support and assistance.